livio-24/Crime-event-localization-and-deduplication/README.md

 Run the pom.xml file to generate the tint library.

-Configure the build path adding the libraries you can find in the folder called lib.
+Configure the build path by adding all the libraries you can find in the folder called lib as explained at <a href="https://www.tutorialspoint.com/eclipse/eclipse_java_build_path.htm">this link</a>.